atapas/covid-19/README.md

 ## News Page [🔗](https://covid-19-world.netlify.com/news)

-`News` page shows the curtaed news about COVID-19 and Health from different publications over the globe.
+`News` page shows the curated news about COVID-19 and Health from different publications over the globe.

 # To Run from the Source